Armadillan/TensorFlow2048/README.md

 Press r to restart.
 Press b to turn the bot off and on.

-Feel free to send me any questions at <antonikowalik23@gmail.com>

 This project depends on the following packages:
 - tensorflow
 - tf_agents